FilledStacks/dart_flutter_workshops/futures/01_what_is_a_future/instructions.md

 weather retrieved
 ```

 The first thing to notice is `Instance of Future<double>`, you returned 30 and it's not printed out anywhere.
-The second and more important thing to notice is Weather retrieved printed out after the `print('weather: $weather');` statement but the function was called before it.
+The second and more important thing to notice is `"weather retrieved"` printed out after the `"weather: $weather"` statement but the function was called before it.

 To dive deeper into this lets learn more about Futures in Dart!